Ebenezer-group/onwards/ReadMe.md

-If you have only moved/renamed header files listed in your .mdl files, you will need to touch those files (update timestamps) so the changes will be "noticed" by the cmwA.
+If you have only moved/renamed header files listed in your .mdl files, you will need to touch those files (update timestamps) so the changes will be "noticed" by the cmwAmb.

 Thank you for using the software.